dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Requirements Documentation
 Requirements for this project are documented using Gherkin feature files located in the `features/` directory.
 These files serve as a source of truth and documentation for the expected behavior of the application.

+## Version Control

+Do NOT commit changes unless explicitly requested.
+If in any doubt, ask the user for confirmation

 ### Release a version

 - Check the CHANGELOG.md for the most recently mentioned version